Coming home? When Repatriation Hits You

 There are some tips on how to deal with repatriation.

 The obvious one would be to lower your expectations.
 If you don't expect something, you won't be disappointed.
 And while it definitely might be helpful to keep that thought in mind I wonder if it is possible to have no expectations about coming home.
-I let you decide on that.

 Another advice is to treat coming home as another assignment.
 But it is not.
 You are coming home.
 That is part of the problem, isn't it?